 (B) The gains you have incurred on your investment remain Tax-Free.

-(C) During withdrawal, gains above 1 Lakh Rupees within a year are subjected to 10% Long Term Capital Gains Tax. - Premature Withdrawal – You can partially withdraw from your PPF Account under certain circumstances after 5 Years from the date of opening your PPF Account.
+(C) During withdrawal, gains above 1 Lakh Rupees within a year are subjected to 10% Long Term Capital Gains Tax.
+Gains up to Rs.1 Lakh are tax-free in an ELSS Fund. - Premature Withdrawal – You can partially withdraw from your PPF Account under certain circumstances after 5 Years from the date of opening your PPF Account.
 Whereas in the case of ELSS, you cannot withdraw your investment before the completion of 3 years.

-- Time-Bound – In the case of PPF, you have to remain invested for 15 Years and if you want, you can extend it by 5 more years.
+- Time Limit – In the case of PPF, you have to remain invested for 15 Years and if you want, you can extend it by 5 more years.
+You can continue a PPF account for a maximum of 20 Years (15 Years Lock-in + Optional 5 Years Extension) from the date of opening the PPF account.

 Characteristics | ELSS (Equity Linked Saving Scheme) | PPF (Public Provident Fund) |